cairo-book/cairo-book/src/ch06-05-separating-modules-into-different-files.md

 scope with a `use` statement so you can use a shorter path for multiple uses of the item in that scope.
 Module code is public by default.

-In the next chapter, we’ll look at some collection data structures in the standard library that you can use in your neatly organized code.

 [paths]: ch06-03-paths-for-referring-to-an-item-in-the-module-tree.html